 Peptic ulcer care at Mayo Clinic

 - Your Mayo Clinic care team.
 Mayo Clinic doctors have extensive experience and expertise diagnosing and treating peptic ulcers.
 Also, because peptic ulcers can be caused or complicated by medications you take for other health problems, specialists in digestive diseases (gastroenterology) work with your primary care doctor to find medication strategies that reduce your risk of side effects.

 - Advanced diagnosis and treatment.
 Mayo Clinic doctors will work with you to review all of your treatment options and choose the treatment that best suits your needs.
-The range of treatments offered to people with peptic ulcer disease includes antibiotics and other medicines, endoscopy for complications such as bleeding, as well as surgery.
+The range of treatments offered to people with peptic ulcer disease includes antibiotics and other medicines, endoscopy for complications such as bleeding, and surgery.

 Expertise and rankings

 Mayo Clinic doctors have extensive experience diagnosing and treating peptic ulcers, including peptic ulcers that are resistant to treatment and those that cause serious complications, such as gastrointestinal bleeding.
-Mayo Clinic treats more than 600 people with peptic ulcers each year.
+Mayo Clinic treats approximately 600 people with peptic ulcers each year.

 Locations, travel and lodging